smartprocure/mongochangestream/README.md

 In this scenario, you will need to subscribe to the `cursorError` event and restart the process or handle otherwise.

+### Limit throughput to prevent overloading the destination database

+The `initialScan` and `processChangeStream` functions support throttling via the `batchQueue` options - `maxItemsPerSec` and `maxBytesPerSec`.
+See the [prom-utils](https://www.npmjs.com/package/prom-utils) library for more details.

 ## Change Stream Strategies

 The idea behind these strategies is to prevent overwriting a document with